Because our Oldest Tradition is Forward Thinking

 A residential program that brings girls together:

 SEM is the only all-girls school in the region with a 5- and 7-day residential program.
-Renovated historic homes, all located beside the school and connected by the Magavern-Sutton Courtyard, are homes to girls from across the region and all parts of the world.
+Renovated historic houses, all located beside the school and connected by the Magavern-Sutton Courtyard, are homes to girls from across the region and all parts of the world.